London has the lowest pupil vaccine uptake for 12 to 15-year-olds

 After controlling for other demographic and socio-economic factors, pupils in the North West were least likely to be vaccinated, however.

+Gypsy or Roma and Black Caribbean pupils were least likely to have been vaccinated, with 12.4% of both groups having been vaccinated.

+“Although this is in part related to different levels of deprivation, large differences in the likelihood of being vaccinated by ethnic group still exist after accounting for available deprivation measures,” the ONS said.

-Pupils in this age group eligible for free school meals (FSM) also had lower vaccine coverage than their peers, with just over a third – 35.9% – receiving one dose compared with 58.9% for non-FSM pupils.
+Pupils eligible for free school meals (FSM) also had lower vaccine coverage than their peers, with just over a third – 35.9% – receiving one dose compared with 58.9% for non-FSM pupils.

 Schools with higher proportions of pupils eligible for FSM were also found to have lower levels of vaccine coverage, and pupils living in deprived areas were also less likely to have been vaccinated.